Ahnfelt/jsonr/README.md

 ## Header

 The binary encoding starts with the 32 bit magic number `\211 J R b` for "JSONR (binary encoding)".
 Then comes a single byte version number, which must currently be the bits `00000001`.
-Then comes a two bytes that is the number of static dictionary entries (max 1024), and then four bytes that is the CRC-32 of those strings.
+Then comes two bytes that is the number of static dictionary entries (max 1024), and then four bytes that is the CRC-32 of those strings.
 Everything is in network byte order.

 The last thing in the file is the encoded value, described by the table below.